 U.S. law precludes the provision of notarial services in certain cases.
 Among others, Notarizing Officers cannot provide notarial services in connection with:

-Authentication, certification, or verification of public documents issued in the United States such as birth, residency, marriage, divorce, and death certificates; commercial records; driver’s license; and other credentials.
-Such documents must be authenticated in the United States for use overseas; for additional details, please visit the Department of State’s Notarial and Authentication Services or the Office of Authentication, or call 1-800-688-9889.Please visit the National Center for Health Statistics webpage Where to Write for Vital Records for state specific information on how to request copies of vital records.
+Authentication, certification, or verification of public documents issued in the United States: Examples include: birth, residency, marriage, divorce, and death certificates; commercial records; driver’s license; and other credentials.
+Such documents must be authenticated in the United States for use overseas; for additional details, please visit the Department of State’s Notarial and Authentication Services or the Office of Authentication , or call 1-800-688-9889.Please visit the National Center for Health Statistics webpage Where to Write for Vital Records for state specific information on how to request copies of vital records.

 In lieu of “authentication”, we can offer a self-sworn affidavit, in which the affiant affirms that the copy of the document attached to the affidavit is a true and correct copy of the original.
 We can also issue a certified copy of a document, which simply notes that it is a true copy of the primary document.
 Importantly, the certified true copy seal does not “certify” that the document the primary document is genuine, only that it is a true copy of the primary document.
 Please confirm with the end recipient in advance if a self-sworn affidavit or certified true copy will be accepted.